safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 A Safe account can be configured with different values for the threshold and different types of owner.
 An owner can be any Ethereum address, such as:

 - Externally-owned account (EOA)
-- An smart contract that implements [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) for signature validation, such as another Safe.
+- A smart contract that implements the [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) for signature validation, like Safe does.

 When a Safe owner is an EOA it will generate generate an ECDSA signature to approve a Safe transaction.
 When a Safe owner is a smart account, the signature algorithm will depends on the implementation of the smart account.